markblokpoel/lanag-ambiguityhelps/docs/ADVANCED.md

 ## Running simulations from the command line interface
 To run the simulation from the command line you need a binary.
 You can compile a JAR file using the SBT command `assembly`.
 This will create a fresh binary in `./target/scala-2.12/`.
+Alternatively, you can use the binary provided in the [Github repository](../binaries).
 Move the newly created JAR file to a folder of your choosing and also copy the [`application.conf`](../src/main/resources/application.conf) file there.
 Additionally, you can copy the `ah-*.sh` shell execution scripts, or use the command manually in case you want to customize the running script.
 The scripts assume you are running Spark locally.

 ```
 spark-submit \